Ataago/Machine-Learning-edX-IBM/README.md

 # Machine-Learning-with-Python
-Machine Learning with Python by IBM
+Machine Learning with Python by [IBM](https://www.edx.org/course/machine-learning-with-python)
+- Supervised vs Unsupervised Machine Learning
+- How Statistical Modeling relates to Machine Learning, and how to do a comparison of each.
+- Different ways machine learning affects society.

 ## Syllabus

 ### Module 1 - Machine Learning